Skip to content

 Line-numbered unified diff @@ -old,+new @@ headers Patch tools and humans, not LLMs

 The model emits the entire updated file.
-Always applies, but cost scales linearly with file length.
+It always applies, but cost scales linearly with file length.
 On function-level benchmarks, full rewrite is the cheapest option for ~50–60% of samples — short bodies make anchor overhead larger than the new content (arxiv:2604.27296 §5).

 The model emits exact old_str and new_str; the harness substitutes one for the other.
 Aider and Anthropic's str_replace_based_edit_tool both use this shape.
 Anthropic requires the match to be unique — multiple matches return an error and force the model to expand context (Claude text editor docs).
 Aider treats each unified-diff hunk as a search-replace operation, ignoring line-number headers (Aider unified-diffs).